 There’s something really special about seeing famous landmarks lit up for World MS Day.
 Perhaps it is because, as the MS Society of Canada says, it helps people with MS to look up and know that they’re not alone.

-The Multiple Sclerosis International Federation has realised a new report on MS and employment today.
+The MS International Federation has released a new report on MS and employment today.
 The report is based on data from a global survey of over 12,200 people affected by MS in 92 countries.
-Lots of people from the World MS Day community took part in the survey – so thank you!
-Key Findings […]

 In 2016 World MS Day will take place on Wednesday May 25th.
 The theme will be ‘Independence’.

 This year more than 320 World MS Day events took place in 88 countries around the world.

 Despite difficult situations, a number of MS organisations in countries experiencing war, political unrest and disasters are still planning World MS Day events.

 The World MS Day map is filling up with events happening all round the world.

 This year World MS Day celebrates everyone who has broken down the barriers to living with MS. Those people could be carers, friends, family members, health professionals, policy makers, companies, schools or support groups…anyone who has made a difference to people with MS.